Zenahr/unreal-docs/docs/ca-1.md

 - Enable Touch Events
 - Enable Touch Over Events

 Now create a new GameMode Blueprint.

 We need to specify the new Player Controller as our _Player Controller Class_ inside the _Classes_ panel found in the _Details_ panel.
 Also we need to override the GameMode inside our _World Settings_ for our current level.

+4. Create a new GameMode Blueprint
+5. Open the Blueprint
+6. Set the _Player Controller Class_ inside the _Details_ panel to the Controller we just created.
+7. Inside _World Settings_ make sure to override the Player Controller with your custom Player Controller.

-Make sure your level has a _Player Start_.
+Note: Make sure your level has a _Player Start_.
 You should now be able to move around and see the Mouse Cursor when playing the game.

 # Deactivating Movement by Mouse Cursor (Posessing a static Camera Actor)